 Although your health record is the physical property of the healthcare practitioner or facility that compiled it, the Protected Health Information in it belongs to you.
 You have the right to:

-- inspect and get a copy of your Protected Health Information.
+- inspect and receive a printed or electronic copy of your Protected Health Information.
 You must make this request in writing.
 We may charge a fee for the costs of copying, including labor and supplies associated with copying.
-If you request that we prepare an explanation or summary of your Protected Health Information, we may charge a fee for the costs associated with the preparation of the explanation/ summary.
+If you request that we prepare an explanation or summary of your Protected Health Information, we may charge a fee for the costs associated with the preparation of the explanation/summary.
 We may also charge a fee for postage if you request that the copy or explanation/summary be mailed to you.

-- request that we limit the use and/or disclosure of your Protected Health Information for treatment, payment and health care operations or the disclosure of your Protected Health Information to family/friends/ others involved in your care or payment for services.
+- request that we limit the use and/or disclosure of your Protected Health Information for treatment, payment and healthcare operations.
 Such requests must be made in writing to the contact person designated in this Notice.
 We are not required to agree to such requests.
-If we do agree, we will put the agreed-upon limitations in writing and abide by them, unless it becomes necessary to disclose such information to a health care provider to provide emergency treatment for you.
+If we do agree, we will put the agreed-upon limitations in writing and abide by them, unless it becomes necessary to disclose such information to a healthcare provider to provide emergency treatment for you.

 - request communications of your Protected Health Information by alternative means or at alternative locations.
 You must make this request in writing to the contact person designated in this Notice.
 We will agree to your request as long as we can easily provide it in the format that you requested.